syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ```

 Kratix will also write to the State Store a declaration of state, informing any
-Worker clusters they should install the Promise dependencies.
+Worker clusters they should install the Promise Dependencies.
 For the Jenkins
-Promise, the dependencies include the Jenkins Operator.
+Promise, the Dependencies include the Jenkins Operator.

 However, at this state, there are no Worker clusters.

 <details>
-<summary>🤔 What's a Worker Cluster?</summary>
+<summary>🤔 What's a Destination?</summary>

-In Kratix terms, a _Worker Cluster_ is any system _converging_ on the state
+In Kratix terms, a _Destination_ is any system _converging_ on the state
 declared by Kratix.

-It's important to note that Kratix makes no assumptions about the Worker cluster
+It's important to note that Kratix makes no assumptions about the Destinations
 themselves.
-Although Worker clusters are often Kubernetes clusters, they may be
+Although Destinations are often Kubernetes clusters, they may be
 any system that can interpret whatever state is being declared as desired.

 For example, you may write a Promise that tells Kratix to declare Terraform
-plans as desired state, and a Worker cluster may be a system applying these
+plans as desired state, and a Destination may be a system applying these
 plans as they are written to the State Store.

 </details>